armanislam-07/Maelstorm_PID/README.md

 - Pressure readings for each transducer
 - State of each valve (True/False)

-## Closing the Application

-Close the Main Panel to close the entire program.
-This will perform a proper shutdown of all components.

 ## Known Issues
     - Some of the Pressure readings are misaligned but this will be fixed in the next update since it's just fixing the numbers

 ## Permissions and Hardware Access

 This application requires appropriate permissions to access the LabJack hardware.
 Ensure the user running the application has the required system permissions.